anisha-jog/cs225-final-project-aamc/Documentation/results.md

 ## BFS

 Our BFS traversal starts at a given vertex and, using a queue, travels to each connected vertex while tracking visited vertices.
 Once it finds all of the vertices in the connected subgraph, it goes through all vertices to identify any components that are disconnected from the starting point's subgraph to completely cover the entire graph.
 This makes our traversal able to appropriately handle and continue to work in a disconnected graph.
-This algorithm is able to run on our entire dataset, though it may require a lower ID cap on a low-performance computer due to the non-availability of sufficient power or RAM.<br><br>
+This algorithm is able to run on our entire dataset, though it may require a lower ID cap on a low-performance computer due to the non-availability of sufficient power or RAM.<br>

 We have test cases to evaluate the BFS traversal on a variety of smaller graphs, including simple, connected, disconnected, and circular graphs.
 These tests check that the traversal visits these vertices in the right order.
-It also tests for different starting points and numbers of vertices.<br><br>
+It also tests for different starting points and numbers of vertices.<br>

 The complexity of our BFS algorithm is O(V^2 + E).

 ## PageRank
 Our PageRank algorithm is implemented with an adjacency matrix and calculates a sorted vector of ranked pages at different iterations that works in connected and disconnected graphs.
 It uses the Markov Chain interpretation of the algorithm to apply a random factor to all vertices (i.e. the chance that a user will get bored and click on a random page, even if it is not linked by the current page).
 It calculates a vector of pages and their PageRank values to determine how likely they are to be visited after a certain number of iterations, sorted in descending order.
-Since this involves the creation of an adjacency matrix and multiplication of matrices, which is complex to perform in C++, this algorithm can handle up to 20000 vertices (ID cap of 50000) on a high-performance computer, though for faster runtime or a low-performance computer it is recommeded to lower the ID cap to less than 20000 (3000 vertices), especially for multiple iterations.<br><br>
+Since this involves the creation of an adjacency matrix and multiplication of matrices, which is complex to perform in C++, this algorithm can handle up to 20000 vertices (ID cap of 50000) on a high-performance computer, though for faster runtime or a low-performance computer it is recommeded to lower the ID cap to less than 20000 (3000 vertices), especially for multiple iterations.<br>

 We have test cases to evaluate whether the PageRank list is correct.
 Some cases test that the rank of page IDs is correct, while others check that the PageRank value is correct based on manual calculation.
-The graphs for these tests include simple, disconnected, and connected graphs.
+The graphs for these tests include simple, disconnected, and connected graphs.<br>

 The complexity of our PageRank algorithm is O(V^3).